NicolaTamanini/NicolaTamanini.github.io/CV.md

 - Member of the _Virgo Collaboration_ [since 2021]
 - Full member of the _LISA Consortium_ [since 2014]
 - Member of the _LIGO Scientific Collaboration_ [from 2017 to 2021]

+### Research appointements

+- Member of the _Virgo Speakers Committee_ (since 2024)
+- Member of the _ET Early-Career Scientist Support Committee_ (since 2024)
+- Chair of the _ET OSB Division 5_ on synergy with other GW observatories (since 2023)
+- Member of the _Virgo Steering Committee_ (since 2022)
+- Coordinator General of the _GW Early Career Scientists (GWECS)_ organisation (from 2022 to 2023)
+- Elected early-career chair of the _LISA Cosmology Working Group_ (from 2021 to 2024)
+- Chair of the _LIGO-Virgo-Kagra Cosmology Working Group_ (from 2021 to 2024)
+- Member of the _LISA Consortium Publication and Presentation (P&P) Committee_ (from 2021 to 2024)
+- Coordinator of the _LISA Science Group sub-working package_ on estimation of cosmological parameters and standard sirens (from 2019 to 2024)
+- Elected chair of the _LISA Early Career Scientists_ (LECS) group (from 2019 to 2021)

 ### Individual research grants and fellowships